 The main search box on the library website uses Discovery search.
 FNU uses EBSCO Discovery Service (EDS.)

-Many users will be familiar with using EBSCO "permalinks" to return to searches or cite articles.
+Many users will be familiar with EBSCO's former "permalinks" function which provided a link to return to searches or cite articles.
 Previously, you could not just copy and re-use the URL from the browser.
 In the new interface, you will be able to copy the URL from the browser's address bar and use it later to return to your search or article.
+"Permalinks" are no longer available.

 Classic Interface:

-In the new interface, there is still a "Share" option to create a link to article details.
-You can also just copy the URL, for both individual articles and search results.
+There is also a "Share" option to create a link to article details.

 Dashboard

-If you have an existing EBSCO account, you will use the same username/password to sign in to the new Discovery interface.
-Your account will work for both Classic and New interfaces, although the personal account features may be different.
+If you previously had an EBSCO account, you will use the same username/password to sign in to the new interface.

 The new Discovery interface includes a text-to-speech option so you can listen to articles.